-To identify Equity Focus Areas, WFRC collects and analyzes demographic information which includes areas with 1) concentration of persons identifying as members of racial and/or ethnic minority groups and 2) concentration of low-income households.
+To identify Equity Focus Areas, WFRC collects and analyzes demographic information which includes areas with 1) concentration of persons identifying as members of racial and/or ethnic minority groups and 2) concentration of low-income households1.
 A regional mean for certain socio-economic demographics is then established utilizing the 2020 American Community Survey 5-year Estimates.
 A regional "threshold" was identified as one standard deviation above the regional mean for any of the two demographic variables listed above, and census tracts that exceeded that threshold were identified as a "Equity Focus Area."
 The block group-level data from the 2020 Census American Community Survey (ACS) 5-year dataset (Table C17002: Ratio of Income to Poverty Level), is used to determine the percentage of the population within each block group that have a ratio of income to federal poverty threshold of equal to or less than 1, i.e., their income is below the poverty level.
 The federal poverty threshold is set differently for households, considering their household size and age of household members.
-The block group-level data from the 2020 ACS 5-year dataset (Table B03002: Hispanic or Latino Origin By Race) is used to determine the percentage of the population that did not self-identify their race and ethnicity as "White alone."
-The average census block group area in the WFRC urban areas has $24.2\%^3$ of its population that identifies as Black or African American alone, American Indian, and Alaska Native alone, Asian alone, Native Hawaiian and other Pacific Islander alone, some other race
+The block group-level data from the 2020 ACS 5-year dataset (Table B03002: Hispanic or Latino Origin By Race2) is used to determine the percentage of the population that did not self-identify their race and ethnicity as "White alone."
+The average census block group area in the WFRC urban areas has 24.2% of its population that identifies as Black or African American alone, American Indian, and Alaska Native alone, Asian alone, Native Hawaiian and other Pacific Islander alone, some other race

-&lt;sup>1 Following the Office of Management and Budget's (OMB) Statistical Policy Directive 14, the Census Bureau uses a set of money income thresholds that vary by family size and composition to determine populations that are living in poverty.
+1 Following the Office of Management and Budget's (OMB) Statistical Policy Directive 14, the Census Bureau uses a set of money income thresholds that vary by family size and composition to determine populations that are living in poverty.
 If a family's total income is less than the family's threshold, then that family and every individual in it is considered in poverty.
 The official poverty thresholds do not vary geographically, but they are updated for inflation using the Consumer Price Index (CPI-U).
 The official poverty definition uses money income before taxes and does not include capital gains or noncash benefits (such as public housing, Medicaid, and food stamps).

-&lt;sup>2 Table B03002 includes information from both 'Race' and 'Hispanice or Latino Origin' identification questions asked as part of the Census Bureau's American Community Survey alone, two or more races, or of Hispanic or Latino origin.
-Census tracts that contain above-average concentrations of any of the aforementioned variables are identified as a Equity Focus Area.

-&lt;sup>3 The percentage threshold specified here is approximately one standard deviation above the regional mean for this indicator.
+- 2 Table B03002 includes information from both 'Race' and 'Hispanice or Latino Origin' identification questions asked as part of the Census Bureau's American Community Survey - 3 The percentage threshold specified here is approximately one standard deviation above the regional mean for this indicator.
 Assuming a statistically normal distribution, approximately 16% of the overall set (i.e. census blocks, in this case would fall above a one standard deviation threshold.